50+ European Alternatives to US Tech: The Privacy-First Business Stack

 Not needed

-Brevo 🇫🇷 (formerly Sendinblue) is the European Mailchimp.
-Paris-based, 600,000+ customers including Carrefour and H&M, EUR 232M revenue, and they just became a unicorn with a $583M funding round.
-Free plan gives you 300 emails/day with unlimited contacts.
-Paid starts at EUR 9/month.
-They also have a transactional email API, which means you can replace both Mailchimp and SendGrid with one European provider.
+Brevo 🇫🇷, which you may remember as Sendinblue, is the European Mailchimp.
+Paris-based, more than 600,000 customers including Carrefour and H&M, around $232M in revenue, and a fresh unicorn after a $583M raise.
+The free plan gives you 300 emails a day with unlimited contacts.
+Paid starts at $9 a month.
+It also ships a transactional email API, so one European provider replaces both Mailchimp and SendGrid in a single move.

-MailerLite 🇱🇹 is the beloved Lithuanian underdog.
-1.4+ million users, clean interface, free plan for up to 500 subscribers.
-They also built MailerSend for transactional email.
-Acquired by Polish Vercom for $90M in 2022.
+MailerLite 🇱🇹 is the Lithuanian underdog people genuinely love.
+1.4 million-plus users, a clean interface, and a free plan up to 500 subscribers.
+They built MailerSend for transactional email too.
+Polish company Vercom bought them for $90M in 2022.

-GetResponse 🇵🇱 is one of Europe's most enduring SaaS success stories.
-Founded in Gdansk in 1998, fully bootstrapped, $150M in revenue, 400,000+ customers in 180+ countries.
-All-in-one marketing platform with email campaigns, automation workflows, landing pages, and webinars.
-Free plan for 500 contacts, paid from $19/month.
-25+ years of growth without a single round of venture capital.
+GetResponse 🇵🇱 is one of the most durable SaaS stories Europe has.
+Founded in Gdansk in 1998, fully bootstrapped, $150M in revenue, more than 400,000 customers across 180-plus countries.
+It's an all-in-one platform: email campaigns, automation, landing pages, webinars.
+Free for 500 contacts, paid from $19 a month.
+That's 25 years of growth without taking a single round of venture capital.

-Two hidden gems worth knowing: Laposta 🇳🇱 powers over half of all Dutch municipalities and most Dutch hospitals.
-Free for up to 2,000 subscribers.
-And Keila 🇩🇪 is a German open-source newsletter tool you can self-host.
-Built in Elixir, cloud plans from EUR 8/month.
+Two hidden gems are worth knowing.
+Laposta 🇳🇱 runs the email for over half of all Dutch municipalities and most Dutch hospitals, and it's free up to 2,000 subscribers.
+Keila 🇩🇪 is a German newsletter tool you can self-host, built in Elixir, with cloud plans from EUR 8 a month.

-For transactional email, Scaleway TEM 🇫🇷 is the purest European play.
-Entire infrastructure managed within the EU, no US data transfers, free tier of 300 emails/month, and just $0.25 per 1,000 emails after that.
+For transactional email on its own, Scaleway TEM 🇫🇷 is the purest European play of the lot.
+The whole infrastructure stays inside the EU, no US data transfers, a free tier of 300 emails a month, and $0.25 per 1,000 emails after that.

 Team chat and video conferencing